 Defendant Bright House Networks LLC has been granted its motion to dismiss music rights holder UMG Recordings, Inc., et al., (Plaintiffs) vicarious infringement claims because Plaintiffs failed to sufficiently allege a direct financial benefit.
 Bright House Networks LLC is one of the “largest internet service providers (“ISPs”) in the country.”
 UMG Recordings, Inc. et al […]

 What do you need in place prior to bringing an action for copyright infringement?
 That specific question was decided by the United States Supreme Court in the case of Fourth Estate Public Benefit Corp. v.
 Wall-Street.com, LLC, et al.

 Copyright infringement lawsuits must be brought in federal court.
 These cases are often filed by lawyers who not only think their clients can score a sizable judgment, but also have the opposition cover legal fees and costs.
 However, a new United States Supreme Court decision places a limit on what a prevailing party can actually […]

 Is it true that no one can own a dance step?
 That is what video game publisher Epic Games is arguing in a motion to dismiss that it filed on February 11 in a federal case that was brought by Terrence “2 Milly” Ferguson.

+A Los Angeles jury found that rock band Led Zeppelin did not plagiarize the opening riff to the hit song Stairway to Heaven.
 The estate of Randy Wolfe originally brought the copyright infringement suit against the rock legends on the grounds that they believed that Zeppelin stole the original riff from a 1968 song released […]